Gears of War: E-Day: Development

+Narrative

+E-Day, as a prequel to the original trilogy, was billed as a mainline installment in the series.
+The team felt creating a franchise origin story was an opportunity "too good to miss", and reiterated that they were not abandoning the story threads established in the newer games in the series.
 E-Day was described by the team as an "origin story" focused on the brotherhood between series protagonist Marcus Fenix and Dom Santiago.
 The Coalition added the game will have a "modern take" on both characters, who are youthful, "vulnerable" and inexperienced in this game.
-Both DiMaggio and Ferro reprised their roles of Fenix and Santiago respectively.
+Both DiMaggio and Ferro reprise their roles of Fenix and Santiago respectively.
+Gears of War: E-Days narrative is entirely focused on Bravo Squad with creative director Matt Searcy comparing it to Band of Brothers and Saving Private Ryan.
 The team chose Emergence Day as the setting because they felt that it encapsulated several core themes of the series such as the brotherhood between the coalition soldiers, a melancholic tone, and a focus on both brutality and action.
+The team were granted a sense of freedom in that Epic Games had never told the story of Emergence Day in detail in their original Xbox 360 games.
+They sought to portray E-Day without contradicting established canon such as the novel Gears of War: Aspho Fields by Karen Traviss.
+Traviss consulted with The Coalition on the story.

-The events in E-Day will unfold across multiple days, and the team's goal was to "capture a moment in time" and tell an "intimate" story, exploring how an ill-prepared and desperate civilization react to a sudden, nearly unstoppable apocalypse.
-Similar to the early games of the series, E-Day had a large focus on horror.
+The events in E-Day unfold across three days, each with their own theme.
+The first night emphasizes confusion and fear brought about by a kind of "monster invasion — almost like a zombie movie" according to Searcy.
+Day two sees the formation of the squad and connection with the military while day three consists of "desperation".
+The team's goal was to "capture a moment in time" and tell an "intimate" story, exploring how an ill-prepared and desperate civilization react to a sudden, nearly unstoppable apocalypse.
+Similar to the early games of the series, E-Day has a large focus on horror.
 Locust Drones, which were cannon fodder in early installments of the series, were redesigned in E-Day to look more intimidating and formidable.
-It will also introduce the origin of Lancer Assault Rifle, a signature weapon for the series.
+It will also introduce the origin of the Lancer Assault Rifle, a signature weapon for the series.

-E-Day, as a prequel to the original trilogy, was billed as a mainline installment in the series.
-The team felt creating a franchise origin story was an opportunity "too good to miss", and reiterated that they were not abandoning the story threads established in the newer games in the series.
 In contrast to Gears 5 which introduced elements commonly found in open world games, E-Day will be a more linear experience.
 The game was officially announced in June 2024 with an in-engine trailer created in collaboration with Blur Studio and GNet.
-It is set to be released for Windows and Xbox Series X/S in 2026.